 The Press’ role in the lead up to Independence

 The euphoria and anxiety were so high that conservatives and pacifists joined the cause of these colonies.
 Amidst all of these, a lot of propaganda stories were cooked up by both the colonists and the British forces.
 It was not uncommon to find so many editorials and pamphlets that argued in favor of independence in the press.
 An example of this was the one written by Thomas Paine in 1776.
 Paine’s pamphlet, titled “Common Sense”, was a spectacular hit all around the colonies.
 It sold about 150,000 copies in the first couple weeks after its publication.
-In the pamphlet, Paine reasoned that the colonists’ fight for freedom and independence was their God-given “natural right” and that not even someone as powerful as George III or Parliament could stop them from pursuing this noble course of theirs.
+In the pamphlet, Paine reasoned that the colonists’ fight for freedom and independence was their God-given “natural right” and that not even someone as powerful as George III or Parliament could stop them from pursuing this noble undertaking of theirs.

 Revolutionary Conventions and Instructions from the Colonial Assemblies

 Even though majority of the public was in support of Congress and their push for independence, the colonies had difficulties declaring independence because most of their delegates lacked the authority to do so.
 The delegates from these colonies, as per the instructions and regulations of their colonies, were not allowed to vote on any independence declaration.
 These complex legalities, as well as other internal political factors, are what accounted for the delay in Congress declaration of Independence.